- Academic Overview

 Greek is a rigorous A level; it is necessary to have achieved a good GCSE grade or equivalent previous study in order to cope with its demands.
 It complements and enhances many other subjects.
 Greek will not only develop linguistic ability, but also analytical and evaluative skills, highly prized by universities and employers.
 It will provide a very good foundation for a wide range of university courses and careers.

-Head of Department: Mr R Whiteman
+Heads of Department: Mrs L Beech (Girls), Mr R Whiteman (Boys)

 Board: OCR A level Syllabus Code: H444

 Further reading of Greek authors enables students to develop the skills and confidence to translate unseen passages of Greek verse and prose, as required on paper 1.
 There is no defined vocabulary list for this paper.

 For the second language paper students will either undertake an unseen comprehension passage from the work of an orator such as Demosthenes, Lysias or Xenophon or translate a passage of English into Greek prose.